Esteban-J/Tarea-Tablas-RESTful/README.md

-# Práctica| Mi primera aplicación con NPM
+# Tablas RESTful

-This program is a Node.js aplication introductory to the use of the [expressjs](https://expressjs.com/) framework to generate a basic web app development file structure and to the implementation of the [RESTful](https://en.wikipedia.org/wiki/REST) arquitecture style for web development as well.
+This program is a Node.js aplication introductory to the use of the [ExpressJs](https://expressjs.com/) framework to generate a basic web app development file structure and to the implementation of the [RESTful](https://en.wikipedia.org/wiki/REST) arquitecture style for web development.

 The application makes use of HTTP methods to recieve data by the net requests and use such data to do simple math operations.